tom-mcIvor/.net-tutor/README.md

    - Add quizzes to reinforce learning after each section.
    - Multiple choice questions with instant feedback.
    - Progress tracking for quiz completion and scores.

-- ✅ **AWS Cloud Deployment**
-   - Production deployment on AWS EC2 with Docker containers
-   - CloudFormation infrastructure as code with VPC, security groups, and monitoring
-   - Automated deployment scripts with health checks and rollback capabilities
-   - Live at: [Domain configured separately]

 ---